INDIANOLA, Iowa — EDITOR NOTE: Part 2 of "The Sound of Football" can be viewed above, and Part 1 is at the bottom of this article.

 Young ran the fastest time in the class and was encouraged to go out for the track team in spring of his freshman year.
 The coaches were blown away by the kid that was a water boy in the fall.

-He got his shot on the football team his sophomore year, and he led the Cardinals in rushing that season.
+He got his shot on the football team his sophomore year, and led the Cardinals in rushing that season.
 Young then transferred to Sioux City North as a junior where he led the Stars in rushing as well.

 His football career continued to excel, but the biggest accomplishment of his senior year came as he walked across the stage.